synerma/apartment/README.md

 #### Console methods

-`ros-apartment` console configures two helper methods:
+`synerma-apartment` console configures two helper methods:
 1. `tenant_list` - list available tenants while using the console
 2. `st(tenant_name:String)` - Switches the context to the tenant name passed, if it exists.

 #### Custom printed prompt

-`ros-apartment` also has a custom prompt that gives a bit more information about the context in which you're running.
+`synerma-apartment` also has a custom prompt that gives a bit more information about the context in which you're running.
 It shows the environment as well as the tenant that is currently switched to.
 In order for you to enable this, you need to require the custom console in your application.